 Taking introductory classes for a different major will allow you to learn about other areas of study, and can open your eyes to new passions.
 You’ll gain a wider perspective on the world around you because you’ve taken classes through more than one department.
 Many students even change their major more than once, so while you’re exploring you may end up liking something you never thought you would.

-Although you discover you want to change your major in your sophomore or junior year, you might end up having to take an extra semester or two to graduate.
+If you discover you want to change your major in your sophomore or junior year, you might end up having to take an extra semester or two to graduate.
 To increase your odds of graduating in four years, you may want to consider taking summer courses or extra classes during spring or fall semesters.
-A later graduation date isn’t as bad as it seems.
-In fact, only 41% of students graduate with a Bachelor’s degree in 4 years!
+However, a later graduation date isn’t the end of the world—many students fall behind on their original graduation plans.
+In fact, only 41% of students graduate with a bachelor’s degree in 4 years so don’t be too discouraged if you have to stay in school longer for the right major.

 After your first semester with your new course load, you may find that switching your major isn’t what you wanted.
 After everything you did to change your major and prepare for your new path, it can be discouraging to know that you’re still unhappy with your choice of major.